 The Main Asteroid Belt lies more than two-and-a-half times as far as Earth does from the sun.
-It contains billions — maybe even trillions — of asteroids.
+It contains millions of asteroids, according to NASA.
 Most of these are relatively small, from the size of boulders to a few thousand feet in diameter.
 But some are significantly larger.

 Early in the life of the solar system, dust and rock circling the sun were pulled together by gravity into planets.
 But not all of the ingredients created new worlds.
 A region between Mars and Jupiter became the asteroid belt.

 Occasionally people wonder whether the belt was made up of the remains of a destroyed planet, or a world that didn't quite get started.
 However, according to NASA, the total mass of the belt is less than the moon, far too small to weigh in as a planet.
 Instead, the debris is shepherded by Jupiter, which kept it from coalescing onto other growing planets.

 Observations of other planets are helping scientists to better understand the solar system.
 According to a developing theory known as Grand Tack, in the first 5 million years of the solar system, Jupiter and Saturn are thought to have moved inward toward the sun before changing direction and heading back to the outer solar system.
 Along the way, they would have scattered the original asteroid belt before them, then sent material flying back to refill it.

 "In the Grand Tack model, the asteroid belt was purged at a very early stage and the surviving members sample a much larger region of the solar nebula," John Chambers of the Carnegie Institution for Science wrote in a "Perspectives" piece published online in the journal Science.